Back to Blog

 Kenzie Koch | Marketing Specialist

 Let’s rewind a few steps to discuss why the topic of mental health is so challenging to talk about within the corrections industry.
 Most would point their finger at the awful unwritten rule that corrections professionals carry with them throughout their career: showing emotion = showing weakness.
-In order to talk about mental health, you have to open up and talk about feelings, emotions, and vulnerabilities.
-In fact, you need to be vulnerable to be able to discuss this topic in the first place.
-Some may portray the word “vulnerable” negatively as it can be perceived as letting your guard down and being defenseless against danger.
-The Oxford dictionary defines it as “susceptible to physical or emotional attack or harm.”
+For corrections professionals, showing emotion can be perceived as a vulnerability, and discussing mental health requires precisely that: opening up about feelings, emotions, and vulnerabilities.

 • 25% of correctional officers reported feeling a lack of emotional responsiveness